sohale/sohale.github.io/pages/reinvented.md

     * preceeded: VNC
     * for: Windows 95, Win32
 * RISC: Reduced Instruction Set
+   * Not ohysically built

 * Perl-like

 * Universal Mechanics problem solver (Physics Engine)
    * Did not fully work (for slicing objects)

 * GUI-...
+   * used state machines
+   * used delay
+   * used message passing

+Concept: not fully implemented:

 * a proto-qemu
    * A IBM PC-XT